tapframe/aesdecryptor/README.md

 ## Integration

-The server integrates seamlessly with Vidnest providers:
+The server integrates seamlessly with Vidnest and Vidrock providers:

-- **vidnest.js**: Movies and TV shows
+- **vidnest.js**: Movies and TV shows (AES-GCM encryption)
-- **vidnest-anime.js**: Anime content
+- **vidnest-anime.js**: Anime content (AES-GCM encryption)
+- **vidrock.js**: Movies and TV shows (AES-CBC encryption)

-Both providers automatically use the server for decryption when running in React Native environments.
+All providers automatically use the server for decryption when running in React Native environments.

 ## License